 When does hand washing turn to too much hand washing?

 There is a common misconception that claims too much hand washing can create OCD – that isn’t true.
-One of the more commonly known symptoms of OCD is excessive hand washing, however, it is a compulsion which stems from the obsessive thoughts about germs, and not the other way around.
+One of the more commonly known symptoms of OCD is excessive hand washing, however, it is a compulsion that stems from the obsessive thoughts about germs, and not the other way around.

 There is a point when too much hand washing can become damaging to the skin, and that is where the line between “normal hand washing” and “excessive hand washing” is crossed.
 Hand washing should not hurt you.